keptn/lifecycle-toolkit/docs/docs/use-cases/non-k8s.md

 Keptn v1 quality gates feature provided.
 The data used can come from multiple instances of multiple data providers
-(such as Prometheus, Thanos, Dynatrace, and DataDog).
+(such as Prometheus, Thanos, Cortex, Dynatrace, and DataDog).

 A Keptn analysis can be run for any application running anywhere as long Keptn can access a monitoring provider endpoint that serves metrics for the application.
-You can point to multiple instances of the supported monitoring providers (Prometheus, Thanos, Dynatrace, Datadog, and dql) so the application itself can run anywhere.
+You can point to multiple instances of the supported monitoring providers (Prometheus, Thanos, Cortex, Dynatrace, Datadog, and dql) so the application itself can run anywhere.

 To implement a Keptn analysis for your deployment: